gchq/Palisade-readers/README.md

 This provides the basis for all the solutions used in retrieving the data.

 The writer in the Data Service class `SerialisingResponseWriter` and the reader implementation in the abstract class `SerialisedDataReader` provide the implementation for the data retrieval.
-The class [HadoopDataReader](hadoop-reader/src/main/java/uk/gov/gchq/palisade/reader/HadoopDataReader.java) is the reader implementation for Hadoop.
 In the `SerialisingResponseWriter.write` method, these classes are used to first retrieve the references to the data plus the rules that will be used for filtering.
 This is used to set up a processing stream for the client's request.